 If only we’re brave enough to be it.~ Amanda Gordon

-Thank you to our St. Bernadette CES community for their remote learning work as we continue to stay safe at home.
+A sincere thank you to our St. Patrick School community for your continued work remotely as we continue to stay safe at home.

 Ministry Updates – Remote Learning EXTENDED

 HCDSB schools will remain closed for in-person learning until further notice.
 The Ministry has not provided a date when our Halton schools are expected to reopen for full in-person instruction.